Fall River, Massachusetts: Geography

 The Quequechan River breaks out of its bed in the west part of the South Watuppa Pond, just west of The Narrows, and flows through the city (partially underground in conduits) where it falls to a channel leading to what is now Fall River Heritage State Park at Battleship Cove on the Taunton River.
 The Quequechan River originally flowed unconfined over an almost level course for more than a mile.
 In the last half-mile (800 m) of its progress it rushes down the hillside in a narrow, precipitous, rocky channel, creating the falls for which Fall River is named.
 In this distance the total fall is about 132 ft. and the volume of water 122 cuft per second.

 Originally an attractive feature of the landscape, the Quequechan has seldom been visible since it was covered over by cotton mills and the Bay Colony Railroad line in the 19th century.
 As the Quequechan became an underground feature of the industrial landscape, it also became a sewer.
 In the 20th century the mills were abandoned and some of them burned, exposing the falls once more.
-Because of highway construction in the 1960s, the waterfalls were buried under Interstate 195, which crosses the Taunton River at Battleship Cove.
+Because of highway construction in the 1960s, the waterfalls were buried under I-195, which crosses the Taunton River at Battleship Cove.
 Plans exist to "daylight" the falls, restore or re-create them, and build a green belt with a bicycle path along the Quequechan River.

 In the south end, Cook Pond, also formerly known as Laurel Lake, is located east of the Taunton River and west of the South Watuppa Pond.
 The area between the modern day Cook and South Watuppa Ponds, east of the Taunton River and north of Tiverton, Rhode Island, was once referred to as "Pocasset Swamp" during King Philip's War in 1675–1676.

+Fall River is a part of the South Coast region of Massachusetts.

 Neighborhoods

-The city is divided into two by I-195; downtown sits between them.
+The city is divided into two by I-195, which runs directly through downtown and underneath Fall River City Hall.
 The two sections of the city contain a number of distinct neighborhoods.